genomescale/starbeast2-manuscript/scripts/README.md

 in the `pseudacris` and `crocidura` folders. `calculate_ess_rates.py` must be run first.

+## mean_branch_lengths.py

+Calculates the mean diploid population size, mean branch length in units of time or expected substitutions, mean branch length in coalescent units, and mean root node height from a collection of species trees.
+Input files can be `*.tree` files for e.g. a single simulated species tree or `*.trees` files for e.g. a posterior distribution of species trees.

 ## measure_trees.py

 Summarizes the posterior probability of each species tree topology present in